thatsme111/form-validation-require-for-safari/README.md

 required attribute of form element is newly added in HTML5.
 This javascript library will use browsers FormValidation API to validate require attribute.<br>

-Include following line into html page safari compatability for require attribute &lt;script type="text/javascript" src="form-validation-require-for-safari.js" /&gt;
+Include following line into html page safari compatability for require attribute<br>
+&lt;script type="text/javascript" src="form-validation-require-for-safari.js" /&gt;